Unruly passenger detained after incident on Delta flight, police say

 Minneapolis Mayor Jacob Frey and Minnesota Gov. Tim Walz have disputed the federal government’s claims surrounding what led up to the shooting, saying video of the incident shows the agent’s actions were not self-defense.

-Messages of sympathy for Renee Good have been pouring out since the shooting.
+Information about Good, along with messages of sympathy, has been pouring out since the shooting.

 She graduated from the College of Arts and Letters with a degree in English, according to Hemphill.